kvutien/Tutorial-truffle-react-hooks/README.md

 ## Bonus 2: `build` a standalone web app
 While React is run in development, it includes many tools that are not needed in production, for example the tool to reload the web app every time we save a change in the code.

-In production, these additions are not needed.
+In production, these additions are not needed anymore.
 React has a script that makes a `build` folder that contains a compacted standalone web app, ready to be served by a hosting service.
-Assuming that `serve` has been installed globally as shown in the [development setup](./README-2.md#install-truffle).), it can be used to run locally the output in the folder `build`.
+Assuming that `serve` has been installed globally as shown in the [development setup](./README-2.md#install-serve).), it can be used to run locally the output in the folder `build`.
 All we need to do is to type
 ``` shell
 $ cd client
 $ npm build